CEO, President/Founder of PFI

 Phone: 1-866-388-6595 ext.
 701

 A pioneer in the freediving world, Kirk Krack has been on a quest to make the sport as safe as possible for over two decades.
-In 1996, he was working as a trimix Instructor Trainer in Grand Cayman when he was first introduced to the competitive freediving world.
+In 1996, he was working as a Trimix Instructor Trainer in Grand Cayman when he was first introduced to the competitive freediving world.
 Pipin Ferreras and his wife Audrey Mestre were on the island attempting world record dives, and they asked Kirk to set up scuba safety.
-Although he had a lifelong affinity for freediving (or what he thought was called skindiving), Kirk was further intrigued by the physiology of the sport and began to learn how freedivers were able to reach such extreme depths on a single breath.
+Although he'd had a lifelong affinity for freediving (or what he'd thought was called skindiving), Kirk became further intrigued by the physiology of the sport and began to learn how freedivers were able to reach such extreme depths on a single breath.

-Kirk developed the educational philosophy, standards and procedures, and wrote the manuals for PFI that, to this day, continue to be improved and perfected with the newest techniques.
+Kirk developed the educational philosophy, standards, procedures, and manuals that PFI is built on.
+To this day, Kirk continues to improve and perfect the PFI system with the newest and most innovative techniques.
 After training more than 10,000 students, coaching seven athletes to 23 different world records, and setting up world class events, Kirk shares everything he learns with his students in his never-ending journey for more knowledge.
 The PFI educational system was the first in North America to offer a complete course that included not only ways to improve in depth and time, but also (and most importantly) the safety aspects of the sport.
-In Kirk's program, you learn the theory behind breath-hold diving, practice the techniques in the pool, and finally perfect the skills in the open water.
+In Kirk's program, you learn the theory behind breath-hold diving, practice the techniques in the pool, and perfect the skills in open water.
 The PFI system of freediver education is one of the most comprehensive freediving educational systems worldwide.